pasupulaphani/backup.phaninder.com/README.md

 * GDrive client and utils to backup my files (old)
 --------
-* github client and utils to backup my files (new and currently used)
+* GitHub client and utils to backup my files (new and currently used)
 --------